-- No Customers: In the purest form of affiliate marketing you introduce prospective customers to someone else’s website and offers which means you never know who your customers are, or how to contact them, or how to get them to buy from you again.
+- No Customers: In the purest form of affiliate marketing you introduce prospective customers to someone else’s website and offers.
+That means you never know who your customers are, or how to contact them, or how to get them to buy from you again.

-- Slow Payers: You may not get paid up to 60 days after the sale is made 🙁
+- Slow Payers: When a sale is made you may not get paid for up to 60 days afterwards 🙁

 - No List: You build someone else’s business and not your own because you’re not building your own list of prospective customers.
 So, in the purest form, it’s not the best long term business model.
 But promoting the right types of products and services as an affiliate can provide great income streams as part of a wider online business model – more about that later though.